-Our 2+2 program with Gannon University and the University of Dayton gives you the advantage of completing an associate degree from Franciscan in two years, and then transferring with a 3.0 GPA to earn your bachelor of science at Dayton or Gannon in two years.
-Our 3+2 program combines with the prestigious University of Notre Dame to give you a bachelor of science each from Franciscan and Notre Dame.
+Our 2+2 programs with Gannon University, The Catholic University of America, the University of Notre Dame, and Saint Francis University give you the advantage of completing an associate degree from Franciscan in two years, and then transferring to earn your bachelor of science in engineering over the next two years.
+Our 3+2 program combines with the prestigious University of Notre Dame to give you a bachelor of science in math from Franciscan and a bachelor of science in engineering from Notre Dame.

 Named one of U.S. News & World Report’s “Best Undergraduate Engineering Programs,” Gannon University prepares its engineering students to take the lead in developing tomorrow’s economy.
 You will master your skills, learning with an outstanding faculty, a cutting-edge curriculum, and advanced laboratories—all of which foster a spirit of innovation and entrepreneurship.
 Graduates have landed careers at premiere companies such as General Electric and Bayer Corporation, or have pursued advanced degrees at prestigious institutions such as Caltech, Harvard, MIT, and more.

 Discover the difference you can make by entering Gannon with the advantage of a Franciscan education.
 Once you complete Franciscan’s rigorous mathematics, science, pre-engineering, and liberal arts courses, earning a 3.0 GPA or higher, you can transfer to Gannon’s Engineering Program.
 Students earn an associate degree from Franciscan and then a BS in biomedical, electrical (electrical and electronics or computer options), environmental, mechanical, or software engineering from Gannon.